ahmedennaifer/axone-test/README.md

         - `images` contains the images scraped from each post
         - `data` contains the data parsed and cleaned
-        - our parsing got around `650` posts and our cleaning gave `259` clean post for 150 scrolls
+- our parsing got around `650` posts and our cleaning gave `259` clean post for 150 scrolls.